-Structures (shown usually with a church icon on map) are cities, often coming with different installations such as fortifications, ports and airport.
-To see more details you can either right-click directly on the structure icon on the map, or find the structure name inside the inspector window (see previous 4.1g) and select the Structures tab in it to access them
+Structures (shown usually with an explicit icon on map) are cities, villages, airfields or other human made establishments, coming with different installations such as fortifications, ports and airport.
+To see more details you can either right-click directly on the structure icon on the map, or find the structure name inside the inspector window (see previous 4.1g) and select the Structures tab in it to access them.

 When opened, the Structure details window (Illustration 4.1h below) shows different data, such as its name and a photo or illustration of it 1, the fortification icon and quality (or level) 2, ownership and other installations such as port (anchor symbol) or airport (plane symbol) on the right-hand side 3, and units located inside the structure, sorted by domain type (land 4, naval and air 5).
-Fortified structures can be besieged (See section XX on Sieges).
+In addition, for each domain, there is an information on the structure maximum stacking capacity and the stacking value of the units currently inside.
+Fortified structures can be besieged (See section on Sieges).